-THI supports both public and private initiatives for patients, providers and payers to realize the health outcome benefits of artificial intelligence, automation, medical sensors and robotics based on the following goals:
+THI does not lobby for public policy issues.
+It supports both public and private initiatives for patients, providers and payers to realize the health outcome benefits of artificial intelligence, automation, medical sensors and robotics based on the following goals:

 Improve patient outcomes and productivity